Zagórzyce, Lower Silesian Voivodeship: History

 The oldest known mention of the village come from a chronicle from 1175.
 In a document of Pope Innocent III issued in 1201 in Segni, the village was mentioned under the Latinized Polish name Zagorizs and confirmed as a possession of the monastery in nearby Lubiąż.
 In a document of Bishop of Wrocław Wawrzyniec issued in 1217, the village appeared as Zagorici.
-The name is of Polish origin.
+The name is of Polish origin and comes from the words za górami, which means "behind the hills".
 Since the Middle Ages, it was part of Piast-ruled Poland, and later on, it was also part of Bohemia (Czechia), Prussia and Germany.
 During World War II, it was the location of a forced labour subcamp of the Nazi German prison for youth in Wołów.
 In 1945, following Germany's defeat in World War II, the village became again part of Poland.